Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Numerical experiments

 \subsection{Point-wise convergence of graph Laplacians}

-\paragraph{Dataset.} We use the same data example as the one in Section \ref{sec:nume-exp-knn}.
+\paragraph{Dataset} We use the same data example as the one in Section \ref{sec:nume-exp-knn}.
 To study the operator point-wise convergence, we specify a test function $f$.
 The analytical expression of $f$ and $\Delta_p f$ can be found in Appendix \ref{app:exp-data}, and the plots of the two functions are shown in Figure \ref{fig:data-1d}.

-\paragraph{Method.}
+\paragraph{Method}

-We calculate $\widetilde{L}_\rw f(x_0)$ at a fixed point $x_0 \in \sM$.
-In the experiments, we utilize approximately 4800 random points within a local neighborhood around $x_0$, with the details of the choice of the local neighborhood available in Appendix \ref{app:choice-neighhood}. $\sigma_0^2$ takes values on a grid that ranges from $0.06$ to $1.54$ (evenly spaced on the $\log_{10}$ scale).
-The results are computed for different $k \in \{64, 128, 256, 512\}$.
-Only the results for $k=512$ are presented, which achieves overall the best performance among the different choices of $k$.
+We calculate $\widetilde{L}_\rw f(x_0)$ at a fixed point $x_0 \in \sM$, and use approximately 4800 random points within a local neighborhood around $x_0$.
+Details of the choice of the local neighborhood are in Appendix \ref{app:choice-neighhood}. $\sigma_0^2$ takes values on a grid that ranges from $0.06$ to $1.54$ (evenly spaced on the $\log_{10}$ scale).
+We compute for $k \in \{64, 128, 256, 512\}$, and only the results for $k=512$, which gives the best overall performance, are presented.
 The results for other choices of $k$ are similar.